 What is a sales quota?

-A sales quota is a financial goal that sales reps or teams need to reach within a specific time period, usually once a month or quarter.
-These are the goals that you are directly compensating for.
+A sales quota is a financial goal that sales reps or teams must reach within a specific period, usually once a month or quarter.
+These are the goals for which you are directly compensating.

 What’s the difference between sales quotas and sales goals?

-At the outset, the two seem very similar, but they are not.
-You see, sales quotas are the series of actions taken by salespeople to achieve a specific goal.
+The two seem very similar at the outset, but they are not.
+Sales quotas are the series of actions salespeople take to achieve a specific goal.
 That’s why it’s common to have sales quotas directly linked to compensation plans to reward achievements.

 Types of sales quotas